Please Be Advised…

 Is there parking for RVs and campers at the Village?

 Yes.
-There is plenty of free parking, with spaces for larger vehicles.
-While there are no facilities for an overnight camping at the Village, there are a number of nearby campgrounds.
+There is plenty of free day time parking, with spaces for larger vehicles.
+While there are no facilities for overnight parking/camping at the Village, there are a number of nearby campgrounds.
 Many are listed under “Campgrounds” at the following link: http://www.allstays.com/Campgrounds/nj-cape-may-campgrounds.htm.